kvassAI/slate/source/includes/_users.md

 ]
 ```

-Retrieves a list of all users associated with a company.

 Argument | Type | Description
 -------- | ---- | -------
 size | `number` | Number of items to retrieve _default size is 50_